AnshuPathak-88825/Live-code/README.md

 - Syntax highlighting for popular programming languages
 ## Contributing
 If you would like to contribute to Live-code, please fork the repository and create a pull request.
 You can also report any issues or bugs by creating a GitHub issue.
+If you are willing to fix an issue or propose a feature, all PRs with clear explanations are welcome and encouraged.
+If you have any doubts related to the project or want to discuss something, then join our [Discord Server](https://discord.gg/2grH8kzn).
 ## Credits
 LiveCode Editor was created by [Anshu Pathak](https://github.com/AnshuPathak-88825).
 Special thanks to the following projects for their contributions: